rfmxmfr/El-portafolio/README.md

 2. Log you in to Vercel
 3. Deploy the application as a new project

-### Login Credentials
+### Login

-After deployment, you can log in with:
-- Username: rmonteiro
-- Password: Junkie88
+After deployment, use the "Enter Dashboard" button on the login page to bypass authentication in this demo version.

 ## Local Development